jhucsf/fall2024/assign/assign02.md

 ### Color blending

 The color values of the destination image are always fully opaque, with an alpha value of 255.
+However, for the `composite` transformation, the output image's pixels are a blend of the color values of the "base" image (background) and the "overlay" image (foreground.)

-When a pixel is drawn to a destination image by any operation other than `draw_tile`, the pixel's color, which we'll call the "foreground" color, is blended with the existing color at the location where the pixel is being drawn, which we'l call the "background" color.
-To find the correct color value for the new pixel, the following computation is performed for each color component, where $$f$$ is the foreground color component value,
+To find the correct color value for a pixel in the output image, the following computation is performed for each color component, where $$f$$ is the foreground color component value,
 $$b$$ is the background color component value, and $$\alpha$$ is the alpha value of the foreground color: